Chinese Art, in One Man’s Translation – Holland Cotter

 From the New York Times:

 When the exhibition “Inside Out: New Chinese Art” opened at Asia Society and P.S.
-1 in 1998, it caused a stir because it both did and did not meet expectations of from China.
+1 in 1998, it caused a stir because it both did and did not meet expectations of contemporary art from China.

 The show had plenty of Mao portraits, but they came with jokes: Mao behind bars, Mao in Pop colors, with beauty marks and a flower in his teeth.
 There was also calligraphy, but it was messed-up calligraphy: illegible, computerized, used to write nonsense characters, fake language….[Full Text]

-[Image of via NYT]
+[Image of Zhang Huan via NYT]